-During the period of mobilisation you will continue to accrue any service related Trust sick pay.
+During the period of mobilisation, you will continue to accrue any service related Trust sick pay.
 However, should you become sick or injured during mobilisation you will be covered by MoD's healthcare arrangements (including pay) until you are demobilised.
 If the sickness or injury continues and this results in early demobilisation, you will remain covered by MoD until the last day of paid military leave.

-After this time you will be covered by the Trust's sickness provisions (in accordance with the Trust's Management of ill Health Policy and Procedure).
+After this time, you will be covered by the Trust's sickness provisions (in accordance with the Trust's Attendance Management and Wellbeing Policy and Procedure).

-If you become ill post mobilisation on the expected date of return to work, you will be covered by the Trust's sickness provisions (in accordance with the Trust's Management of ill Health Policy and Procedure).
+If you become ill post mobilisation on the expected date of return to work, you will be covered by the Trust's sickness provisions (in accordance with the Trust's Attendance Management and Wellbeing Policy and Procedure).